 Goals of this collaborative are to educate and train Minnesota’s primary care and geriatrics workforce to care for older adults in integrated models and to partner with community-based organizations across the state to address gaps in the care of older adults.
-Current initiatives for the Families and Long-Term Care Projects team are state outreach by Dr. Gaugler through presentations in each of the 87 counties in Minnesota, offering resources and referrals to attendees following the presentations.
+Current initiatives for the Families and Long-Term Care Projects team are state outreach by Dr. Gaugler through presentations in each of the 87 counties in Minnesota and offering resources and referrals to attendees following these presentations.

 This study will evaluate the effectiveness, cost benefit, and implementation potential of a caregiver support program within adult day services for older adults.
-Thirty adult day services across the US and 300 family caregivers and older adult clients are in the study.
+Over 50 adult day programs across the US and 200 or more family caregivers and older adult clients living with dementia will be enrolled in this study.

 The goal of this project is to fill the gap in knowledge of dementia prevalence, care needs, and resources among African immigrants in Minnesota.
-A community-engaged assessment will be conducted, based on the partnership between the African Career, Education, and Resources, Inc. (ACER), guided by a project advisory board.
+A community-engaged assessment will be conducted, based on our partnership with the African Career, Education, and Resources, Inc. (ACER) and guided by a project advisory board.

 This study will conduct a preliminary evaluation of Care to Plan, which is an online care planning tool that provides a succinct and clear overview of various types of dementia caregiver interventions, assessments of risk, and individualized recommendations for dementia caregivers, as well as resources that link users to a selected recommendation